Crates.io | dbgbb |

 Before using dbgbb

-, you must set up a BulletinBoard
+, you need to set up a BulletinBoard

 server and set the server address in the environmental variable.
 It is convenient to set it in .cargo/config.toml